• Skip to primary navigation

 Tips

-• Food safety note: The USDA recommends cooking beef roasts to an internal temperature of 145°F, followed by a 3-minute rest (no final sear.)
-Many cooks choose to serve prime rib at lower temperatures (such as medium-rare) because it is a whole, intact cut of beef and is traditionally prepared this way.
+• Food safety note: The USDA recommends cooking beef roasts to an internal temperature of 145°F, followed by the rest per the recipe (no final sear.)
+Many cooks choose to serve prime rib at lower temperatures (such as medium-rare) because it is traditionally prepared this way.
 For personal food safety concerns, cook to the temperature you are most comfortable with.

 • Trim, don’t remove, the fat cap: About ½ inch protects the meat and adds flavor.